cicwak/fastsio/docs/client.rst

 The easiest way to create a Socket.IO client is to use the context manager interface::

-    import socketio
+    import fastsio

     # standard Python
-    with socketio.SimpleClient() as sio:
+    with fastsio.SimpleClient() as sio:
         # ... connect to a server and use the client
         # ... no need to manually disconnect!